cowboy8625/WordRPG/README.md

 or for any thing else.
 Also if you want to help out on the project and have ideas hit me up and show me some code!

+## To Play The Game
+WARNING: Before Playing the game you must install a module called Colorama.
+Go to command prompt and type "pip install colorama" and once done you may start game.

+To play the game double click on Main file and make sure you have downloaded the "WordRPG Folder not just one file.

+### Remember
+I am constantly changing the code and add new code so check back to get more content.

 ## Virsion
 * Python 3.7